 Rival governments cooperate to aid Libya’s flood victims as misery piles on

-Domestic efforts to aid survivors are on despite political fractions amid international efforts.
+Domestic efforts to aid survivors are on despite political fractions, as focus is on accessing people in need.

 It has now been more than three days since Libya’s eastern port city of Derna was practically flattened as Storm Daniel unleashed its wrath on a city that was mostly fast asleep.